 And the contention is that when you look at what these visitors, if we can call them that, the craft, the abductions, all the rest of it, what they have done, these are not friends of ours.

-These are not beings who are well intended toward us.
+These are not beings who are well-intended toward us.

-That would be my conclusion as well, or at least I'm certainly not prepared to say that they're all warm and fuzzy and we should welcome them.
+Or at least I'm certainly not prepared to say that they're all warm and fuzzy and we should welcome them.

-I'm recalling Independence Day, the movie, and I thought the first half of that movie was very compelling because in that movie the aliens did not want to make a deal with us.
+I'm recalling Independence Day, the movie, and I thought the first half of that movie was very compelling because in that movie, the aliens did not want to make a deal with us.

 They didn't want our gold.